ncabrera10/Original-Pulse-Algorithm/Readme.txt

 ===========================================================================================================================================================================

 This file contains important information about the Java code for the CSP.
-This code includes the "Path completion" pruning strategy presented in:

-Bolívar, M. A., Lozano, L. and Medaglia, A. L. (2014) Acceleration Strategies for the Weight Constrained Shortest Path Problem with Replenishment.
-Optimization Letters, 8 (8), 2155-2172.
+This code allows for running the pulse in either the forward or the backward direction.

 ===========================================================================================================================================================================

-The file Jpulse-CSP.zip contains all the source code for executing the pulse algorithm for the Constrained Shortest Path Problem (CSP).
+The file Npulse-CSP.zip contains all the source code for executing the pulse algorithm for the Constrained Shortest Path Problem (CSP).

 The main class is called "PulseMain" and requires a configuration file with the following information: